KyberNetwork/developer-portal/docs/references-kybernetworkproxyinterface.md

 #### `hint`
 By default, permissionless reserves are included for selection for the trade.
 To exclude permissionless reserves, parse `PERM` in the `hint` parameter.

+#### Other Notes
+* Since ETH is not an ERC20 token, we use `0xeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee` as a proxy address to represent it.
+* If `src` is ETH, then you also need to send ether along with your call.
+* If `src` is an ERC20 token, then `token.approve(KYBER_NETWORK_PROXY_ADDRESS, amount)` should be made beforehand.
+* There is a minimum trading value of 1000 wei tokens.
+Anything fewer is considered as 0.